-With respect to the required supplementary information accompanying the financial statements, we have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
-We did not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.
+We applied certain limited procedures to the required supplementary information (RSI) that supplements the basic financial statements.
+Our procedures consisted of inquiries of management regarding the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+We did not audit the RSI and do not express an opinion or provide any assurance on the RSI.

-West Virginia Department of Transportation Division of Highways Summary of Accounting Estimates Year Ended June 30, 2013
+West Virginia Department of Transportation Division of Highways Summary of Accounting Estimates Year Ended June 30, 2014

 Accounting estimates are an integral part of the preparation of financial statements and are based upon management's current judgment.
 The process used by management encompasses their knowledge and experience about past and current events and certain assumptions about future events.
 You may wish to monitor throughout the year the process used to compute and record these accounting estimates.
-The following describes the significant accounting estimates reflected in the Division's June 30, 2013 financial statements:
+The following describes the significant accounting estimates reflected in the Division's June 30, 2014 financial statements: